fr4nkln11/virtual-assistant-Alpha/readme.md

 open CNN page

 Captures a photo
-User:Alpha, Take a photo or camera
+User: Alpha, Take a photo or camera

 Searches data from web
-User: Alpha, Search Butterfly images from web
+User: Alpha, Search Butterfly images from the web

 Ask geographical and computational questions
 User: Alpha, weather
 Predict Weather of different Cities

-User: Alpha , Wikipedia Ruby
+User: Alpha, Wikipedia Ruby
-The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.
+The voice assistant abstracts the first 3 lines of Wikipedia and gives the information to the user.

 Ask Alpha about what task it can perform and who created it
-User: Alpha, Who created you? / Alpha , What can you do
+User: Alpha, Who created you? / Alpha, What can you do

 Log off your pc when required
 User: Alpha , log off or sing out